Lorena Roque

 Workforce Development

-Lorena Roque is a senior policy analyst on the education, labor & worker justice team at CLASP where her research focuses on job quality, worker organizing rights, and labor enforcement.
-Roque has expertise in federal tax issues, the racial wealth gap, and systems of inequality in the labor market.
+Lorena Roque is the associate director for labor policy on the Education, Labor & Worker Justice team at CLASP.
+Her research focuses on job quality, labor standards, and occupational safety and health.
+As a public policy economist, she brings her expertise in labor market data analysis and quantitative research.
 Her work has been featured in The New York Times, The Washington Post, Bloomberg, and Fast Company.

-Roque holds a master’s in public policy with a focus on economic policy from The George Washington University and a bachelor’s degree in economics from Southwestern University.
-She is currently pursuing a PhD part time at The George Washington University in public policy.
+Lorena holds a M.P.P. with a focus on economic policy from George Washington University and a B.A. in Economics from Southwestern University.
+She is a PhD candidate in Public Policy part-time at George Washington University.